 High Quality Photos are a Must

 Nothing loses the audience’s respect faster than a low-quality, pixelated slide image.
-Using high-resolution photos is a must not only to help convey your message but establish a sense of authority.
+Using images that are high-resolution photos is a must not only to help convey your message but establish a sense of authority.

 Use quality and high-resolution images